top of page

 3. Chemical Imbalances

 Sometimes, feelings of sadness can be linked to biological factors.
-Neurotransmitters, the chemicals in our brain that regulate mood, can become imbalanced due to various reasons, including diet, medication, or hormonal changes.
+Neurotransmitters, the chemicals in our brain that regulate mood, can become imbalanced.
+This can happen due to various reasons, including diet, medication, or hormonal changes.
 If you suspect this might be the case, consulting a healthcare professional can provide guidance and support.

 4. Life Changes

 Major life transitions, such as moving to a new city, changing jobs, or experiencing a breakup, can trigger feelings of sadness.
-Even positive changes can be overwhelming and lead to a sense of loss or uncertainty.
+Even positive changes can be overwhelming.
+They can lead to a sense of loss or uncertainty.
 Acknowledging these changes and allowing yourself to grieve what was lost is a vital part of the adjustment process.

 5. Isolation